Mary Fitton: Shakespeare

 Her relationship with Herbert is the basis for the claim that Fitton was the "dark lady" of Shakespeare's sonnets.
 Herbert is one of the main candidates for the identity of the Fair Youth, a character who betrays the poet by having an affair with the Dark Lady, hence the claim that Fitton might be the lady.
 The suggestion was first made by Thomas Tyler in his 1890 edition of the sonnets.
 It was taken up by Frank Harris in several books, including The Women of Shakespeare and Shakespeare and his Love.
 His influential biography The Man Shakespeare asserted that Fitton had ruined Shakespeare's life and that he died "broken hearted for love of the Dark Lady".

 Recent scholars have not pursued these assertions.
 Paul Edmondson and Stanley Wells comment that "her star waned when she was discovered to have been fair".
+However, her portrait shows dark-brown hair.
 There is no hint in her biography that she was acquainted with Shakespeare.
 She had some literary connections; William Kempe, who was a clown in Shakespeare's company, dedicated his Nine Daies Wonder (1600) to "Mistress Anne Fitton", Maid of Honor to Elizabeth.
 This may have been an error as Mary, rather than her sister Anne, was Maid of Honor to Queen Elizabeth I. There is a sonnet addressed to Mary Fitton in Anthony Munday's volume, A Womans Woorth defended against all the Men in the World.
+She was the grandmother of Ellen Polwhele who was probably the author of The Frolicks, or a Lawyer Cheated(1671) and was the first woman to write for the professional stage.